tommywalsh/csotp/README.md

 ## Why not use a purpose-built car stereo?

 Because they are very expensive.
-And, the UIs are absolutely terrible (and not customizable).
+And, the UIs are absolutely terrible -- not just hard to use, but actually dangerous to use!

 ## Why use Android?

 Since this is intended to play music files from an SD card, and since I needed a custom-written interface, I cannot use something like an Arduino or custom hardware... at least not easily.

-I did consider a Raspberry Pi, but that had some issues that I don't need to worry about with something like an Android or IOS device.
+I did consider a Raspberry Pi, but an Android or IOS device has these significant advantages:

-With Android or IOS, we have these nice features:
 * These devices have batteries, and are electrically isolated from the rest of the vehicle.
 This is important because a car's power is very very noisy (well, at least it is in the kinds of cars I drive).
-This isolation prevents this noise from being conducted into the audio signal.
-The car's noisy power line is only used to charge the battery.
+The isolation prevents this noise from being introduced into the audio signal.
+The car's noisy power line is solely used to charge the battery.
-* Audio can be transmitted digitally via Bluetooth instead of by wire, which eliminates radiated interference from affecting the audio signal.
+* Audio can be transmitted digitally via Bluetooth instead of by wire, which eliminates any radiated interference from affecting the audio signal.
-* Screen can be set to auto-dim based on ambient light, so the screen will always be appropriately bright.
+* The screen can be set to auto-dim based on ambient light, so the screen will always be appropriately bright.
 * Touch screen "just works", and doesn't require any calibration.
-* UI is designed for touchscreen apps, and no special settings are needed to hide mouse pointers, window manager decoration, etc.
+* The stock UI is designed for touchscreen apps, and no special settings are needed to hide mouse pointers, window manager decoration, etc.

 I picked Android over IOS because I happen to have an old Android device that was laying around.
-I only need to add a simple 12V Bluetooth amplifier, which can be had for very cheap money.
+I only needed to add a simple 12V Bluetooth amplifier, which can be had for very cheap money.

 ## Why not use an existing Android player?

-Here are some aspects I find problematic about most currently-available Android players:
+Here are some aspects I find problematic about most currently-available Android players.

 ### Tiny controls

 When I want to skip forward one song, I want to do it **right now**.
 I don't want to have to navigate or scroll anywhere to find the controls.
 I don't want to have to carefully aim my finger at a tiny button, and then navigate back if my thumb was 4 pixels off.
-I want a nice big "next" button that I can see out of the corner of my eye and be able to press without concentrating.
+I want a nice big "next" button that I can see out of the corner of my eye and be able to press while still concentrating on driving.

 Most existing Android players confine their controls to a tiny area of the screen, and devote the rest of the screen to stuff I don't care about, like grids full of album art, or artist bios, or even ads.
-It seems that these are geared towards people who, for some reason, want to "interact" with their music on a screen.
+It seems that these are geared towards people who, for some reason, want to "interact" with their music visually on a screen.
 I don't want to do that.
-I just want to listen to music.
+I just want to listen to it.

 ### Inconsistent information